 Susan Szydlowski received a bachelor of arts degree in biology from Colby College and attended Temple University for graduate studies.
 While in Philadelphia, she became involved with the Madrigal Singers in the Temple University School of Music and continued to participate in choral singing in the Philadelphia area.
 While spending two years in Virginia with her husband, she sang with the Norfolk Oratorio Society in collaboration with the Norfolk Symphony Orchestra.
 She is a member of the Lebanon County Choral Society and continues to study voice privately.

 A native of New York City, Szydlowski taught music for five years at Jack and Jill Kindergarten and coordinated joint performances with the residents at Oakview Nursing Home.
 In addition to her involvement with Kindermusik, she has served on the board of directors of Penn Laurel Girl Scout Council.
 She is currently on the governing board of the Lebanon County Choral Society and the Board of Lebanon Family Health Services.
-Szydlowski is a fully-licensed Kindermusik educator and is the director of the Community Music Institute.
+Szydlowski is a fully-licensed Kindermusik educator and has just retired as the director of the Community Music Institute.